Rokiis1/roadmap/miscellenous/2_level/2_database.md

 ## Querying related data with joins

 Once relationships are defined between ORM models, it becomes possible to retrieve related data from multiple tables using **joins**.
 A join allows the database to combine rows from two or more tables based on their relationship.

+In SQL, several types of joins exist, each controlling how rows from different tables are combined.

+Common join types include:

+- **INNER JOIN** returns rows that have matching values in both tables
+- **LEFT JOIN** returns all rows from the left table and matching rows from the right table
+- **RIGHT JOIN** returns all rows from the right table and matching rows from the left table
+- **FULL JOIN** returns rows when there is a match in either table

+In most application queries, **INNER JOIN** and **LEFT JOIN** are used most frequently.

 In SQLAlchemy, joins can be expressed using ORM models instead of writing raw SQL.
 The ORM understands how tables are connected through foreign keys and relationships, which allows queries to reference related models directly.